llgor34/llgor34/README.md

 My name's Igor.
 I'm really into programming, learning everyday and practising, because that's my passion.
 You may not find here super professional code altougth I will try my best to write good code.
+I really like making web pages and programming in JS/php